petermatts/CarStats/App/README.md

 This is where eventually... some sort of front end will go.

-Powered by `AllData.csv` which as of ~6/19/2024 is about 28MB, not too big.
+Powered by `AllData.csv` which as of ~6/19/2024 is about 28MB, big but not too big.